A Well-Lived Life 2 - Book 4 - Elyse

 I took another volume from the shelf, on the life of Dietrich Bonhoeffer and found the marked page.

 ... how wrong it is to use God as a stop-gap for the incompleteness of our knowledge.
-If in fact the frontiers of knowledge are being pushed further and further back (and that is bound to be the case), then God is being pushed back with them, and is therefore continually in retreat.
+If, in fact, the frontiers of knowledge are being pushed further and further back (and that is bound to be the case), then God is being pushed back with them and is, therefore, continually in retreat.
 We are to find God in what we know, not in what we don’t know.

 “I guess that sums it up nicely,” I said, returning the book to its place.
 “If I try to use God to explain things I don’t understand, it will destroy my faith when those gaps in my knowledge are filled in.
 I think, in the end, my struggle is with ultimate meaning.
 And that’s what’s been challenged so forcefully by the deaths that I’ve had to work through.

 “It’s what I talked to Doctor Mercer about, and what led me to create the ‘memory books’ for Nicholas.
 The Orthodox sum it up as ‘Memory Eternal’ and for the Jews, that G-d may remember their names.
-And the more I think about it, the more I’m convinced that’s where the true meaning if found.
-The problem is, that if that’s where meaning is, eventually nobody will remember who you are.
+And the more I think about it, the more I’m convinced that’s where the true meaning is found.
+The problem is that if that’s where meaning is, eventually nobody will remember who you are.
 And then, where’s the meaning?

 “To me, it requires an eternal outside observer who is also intimately involved with us.
 If it’s just the universe itself, or something that exists within the universe, then all memory, all information, dies with the collapse into a singularity or the heat death of the universe, whichever end we’re going to ultimately meet.
 And that outside observer, one who is completely outside of time and space, is who or what we would call ‘God’.